milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Main/New customer 2.md

 *Ingram rises from his chair and walks over to Izumi, extending his hand.*

-*Izumi accepts the gesture with a slight bow.
+*Izumi smiles, accepting the gesture with a slight bow.
 A quiet understanding seems to form between the two, almost like an unspoken promise.*

 Ingram: "Emi, can you start stacking the chairs on the tables?
 I don't think we'll receive any more customers, so we'll be closing up shop a bit earlier than usual."